DeepLabCut/DeepLabCut/docs/installation.md

 # How To Install DeepLabCut: <img src="https://images.squarespace-cdn.com/content/v1/57f6d51c9f74566f55ecf271/1609805496320-48N5Y3NEBIVVNUIXPNBV/ke17ZwdGBToddI8pDm48kEPc72vD8ARkQNSjpzTzPRsUqsxRUqqbr1mOJYKfIPR7LoDQ9mXPOjoJoqy81S2I8GRo6ASst2s6pLvNAu_PZdLjGeaj0GkoPWeOP-8DYHB5lK4wgKtPMRocsaeGU4PClrIJgRK3oXroL8Ygt-EThXU/Intall.png?format=750w" width="250" title="DLC" alt="DLC" align="right" vspace = "50">

 DeepLabCut can be run on Windows, Linux, or MacOS (see more details at [technical considerations](/docs/installation.md#technical-considerations)).
-We also recomend watching this short video on [how to navigate our docs](https://www.youtube.com/watch?v=A9qZidI7tL8) and how to [test your installation](https://www.youtube.com/watch?v=IOWtKn3l33s)!
+We also recommend watching this short video on [how to navigate our docs](https://www.youtube.com/watch?v=A9qZidI7tL8) and how to [test your installation](https://www.youtube.com/watch?v=IOWtKn3l33s)!

- There are several modes of installation, and the user should decide to either use a **system-wide** (see [note below](/docs/installation.md#system-wide-considerations)), **Anaconda environment** based installation (recommended), or the supplied **Docker container** (recommended for Ubuntu advanced users).
+ Please note, there are several modes of installation, and the user should decide to either use a **system-wide** (see [note below](/docs/installation.md#system-wide-considerations)), **Anaconda environment** based installation (recommended), or the supplied **Docker container** (recommended for Ubuntu advanced users).
 One can of course also use other Python distributions than Anaconda, but **Anaconda is the easiest route.**

  ## Step 1: You need to have Python 3 installed, and we highly recommend using Anaconda to do so.

  ### Simply download the appropriate files here: https://www.anaconda.com/distribution/

-Anaconda is perhaps the easiest way to install Python and additional packages across various operating systems.
+- Anaconda is perhaps the easiest way to install Python and additional packages across various operating systems.
 With Anaconda you create all the dependencies in an [environment](https://conda.io/docs/user-guide/tasks/manage-environments.html) on your machine.

 ## Step 2: [Easy install: please use our supplied Anaconda environments](https://github.com/AlexEMG/DeepLabCut/blob/master/conda-environments/README.md).
 Please click [here](https://github.com/AlexEMG/DeepLabCut/blob/master/conda-environments/README.md) to get these files (and more info).